Excelon-Capital/excelon-docs/_docs/technical-guides/email-setup.md

     ![Gmail setup step 3](/assets/gmail-setup-image-3.png)

 6. Gmail will send a confirmatory email to your Excelon email address.
-Log in to another email client to retrieve this email.
+You will need to log in to another email client to see this email.
+The easiest way is to log in the native [webmail portal](https://inbox.purelymail.com/) from our email provider; you will only need your Excelon email address and password, nothing else.
 Click the link in the email to confirm your email address.
-For help with logging in to another email client, see the [Other email clients](#other-email-clients) section.
+For help with logging in other email clients, see the [Other email clients](#other-email-clients) section.

 7. Navigate back to the *Accounts and Import* tab and click **Add a mail account**.